chrizog/someipy/docs/rpi.rst

 **Option 2**

-In case your rpi is not connected to the internet, you can download the wheel file on your host PC and copy it afterwards to the rpi.
+In case your rpi is not connected to the internet, you can download the wheel file on your host PC and copy it afterward to the rpi.
 On the rpi you can install the pip package locally from the wheel file:

 .. code-block:: bash